Bachelor of Arts (B.A.)

 - If you pursue the B.A., you must complete one year of an intermediate foreign language.

-- If you pursue the B.S., you must complete one year of physics or chemistry.
+- If you pursue the B.S., you must complete three semesters of lab science courses.

 Scholarships and Financial Aid